ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 For CI/CD to work, make sure to add the following secrets to your repository:

 * `CODECOV_TOKEN`: The token used to upload code coverage reports to Codecov
+* `AWS_REGION`: The AWS Region to deploy the application to (this is not a secret, but it is used in GitHub Actions)
 * `AWS_ACCESS_KEY_ID`: The Access Key ID for your AWS account
 * `AWS_SECRET_ACCESS_KEY`: The Secret Access Key for your AWS account